How To Monitor Your GPU Temperature

 Related:How To Check If Your PC Can Run A PC Game

 Depending on how long you ignore the evident problems while playing (such as stuttering or beeping from inside the PC case), you could end up with different levels of damage.
-Fortunately, most modern GPUs are built in a way that prevents the graphics card from suffering physical damage by turning it off before things get too heated.
+Fortunately, most modern GPUs are built in a way that prevents the graphics card from suffering physical damage by turning it off before things get too sweltering.

 On the other hand, that doesn’t prevent other associated hardware from malfunctioning.
-Also, the GPU shutting off when reaching hazardous temperatures doesn’t entirely prevent it from being damaged.
+Also, the GPU shutting off when reaching dangerous temperatures doesn’t entirely prevent it from being damaged.
 Ignoring the issue and experiencing the GPU shut off multiple times can eventually ruin the card and leave you searching for a replacement.

 Best Ways To Monitor Your GPU Temperature